alcnsahin/ansible-tower-dynamic-ucmdb-inventory/README.md

 Ansible Tower 3.6.2 uses Python 2.7.5

-If you'd like to work different python version you need to do following instructions
+If you'd like to work with different python version you need to do following instructions

 [Preparing a New Custom Virtualenv](https://github.com/ansible/awx/blob/devel/docs/custom_virtualenvs.md)

 `tested on Python 3.6.9`

+`i couldn't test yet on Ansible Tower`

 **usage:**